NSHipster/articles/2013-07-08-nsexpression.md

 layout: post
 title: NSExpression
 category: Cocoa
+tags: nshipster
+excerpt: "Cocoa is the envy of other standard libraries when it comes to querying and arranging information.
+With NSPredicate, NSSortDescriptor, and an occasional NSFetchRequest, even the most complex data tasks can be reduced into just a few, extremely-understandable lines of code."
 ---

 Cocoa is the envy of other standard libraries when it comes to querying and arranging information.
 With `NSPredicate`, [`NSSortDescriptor`](http://nshipster.com/nssortdescriptor/), and an occasional `NSFetchRequest`, even the most complex data tasks can be reduced into just a few, _extremely-understandable_ lines of code.